“You are not required to set yourself on fire to keep other people warm.”

 It took me a very long time to learn how to measure my value.

 And if you aren’t doing something for someone else?
-Your value plummets.
+Your self-worth plummets.

 And if you disappoint someone or someone rejects you?
 It crashes.